 7. Silverkris Business Lounge Terminal 3

-One of the largest lounges in the world, and the largest at Changi (to cater for numerous A380 departures), this lounge is next to the First class lounge outlined above. there are numerous comfy and functional seats and there is loads of food and drinks all provided in a buffet format.
-If you are stuck in either this or the T2 lounges overnight, staff will provide a Givenchy-branded pillow and blanket when asked and a snooze here can be comfortable.
+One of the largest lounges in the world, and the largest at Changi (to cater for numerous A380 departures), this lounge is next to the First class lounge outlined above. there are numerous comfy and functional seats, and there is loads of food and drink, all provided in a buffet format.
+If you are stuck in either this or the T2 lounges overnight, staff will provide a Givenchy-branded pillow and blanket when asked, and a snooze here can be comfortable.

-The windows on the left overlook the terminal and provide natural light, and there is a business centre here shared with the First lounge.
+The windows on the left overlook the terminal and provide natural light, and there is a business center here shared with the First lounge.

 8. Krisflyer Gold Lounge Terminal 2

-The Krisflyer Gold Lounge in Terminal 2 food here has an Asian twist with dim sum type buffet which also has sandwiches and complimentary drinks.
-The lounge has lots of dark wood panelling and lacks natural light.
+The Krisflyer Gold Lounge in Terminal 2 food here has an Asian twist with a dim sum type buffet, which also has sandwiches and complimentary drinks.
+The lounge has lots of dark wood paneling and lacks natural light.
 It’s good but not great, and as Terminal 2 mainly flies Singapore Airlines’ intra-Asia flights, it can get busy.

 9. Krisflyer Gold Lounge Terminal 3

-The Krisflyer Gold Lounge Terminal 3 lounge caters for most of Singapore Airlines long-haul flights and is similar to it’s sister lounge in terminal two.
+The Krisflyer Gold Lounge Terminal 3 lounge caters to most of Singapore Airlines’ long-haul flights and is similar to its sister lounge in terminal two.
 It is more airy and has marginally better food options than terminal two because International flights are more expensive (I guess).
-Food on offer includes sandwiches, dim sum, soups etc. Bathrooms are outside both of these lounges which isn’t ideal.
+Food on offer includes sandwiches, dim sum, soups, etc. Bathrooms are outside both of these lounges, which isn’t ideal.

 10. Plaza Premium Lounge, Singapore Changi Terminal 1